ibm-cloud-docs/openwhisk/prep.md

 ### Packaging multiple Python files into a .zip file
 When to use this method:

-Your app uses multiple Python files, but does not require any dependencies or packages outside of the packages included with the base Python runtime.
-You can create a .zip file that includes your Python files and deploy the .zip file when creating your action.
+Your app uses multiple Python files, but does not require any dependencies or packages outside of the packages that are included with the base Python runtime.
+You can create a .zip file that includes your Python files and deploy the .zip file when you create your action.

 **Example command**